NishantRai567/data-analytics-power-bi-report815/README.md

 - Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
 The target should use the Target field, not the Maximum Value field, as the target will change as we move through the year.
 - A Card visual showing the currently selected store

-A screenshot of the Stores Drillthough page is shown below:

 ![Stores Drillthrough](image-5.png)